huggingface/blog/cosmopedia.md

 </p>

 **Note:**
 We used HuggingChat for the initial iterations on the prompts.
-Then, we ran each prompt on a few hundred samples using `llm-swarm` to spot unusual patterns.
+Then, we generated a few hundred samples for each prompt using `llm-swarm` to spot unusual patterns.
 For instance, the model used very similar introductory phrases for textbooks and frequently began stories with the same phrases, like "Once upon a time" and "The sun hung low in the sky".
 Explicitly asking the model to avoid these introductory statements and to be creative fixed the issue; they were still used but less frequently.

 #### Benchmark decontamination